 This person’s video from the talent show went viral.
 Lots of people were talking about them.
 For this being a higher profile project, with plenty of exposure, I hadn’t expected it to be fraud.

 I supported another singer’s campaign to release their second country album.
-Just about as much cash as that “Talent” singer, but this one kept contact and strung it on for about a year passed the promised delivery date.
+Just about as much cash as that “Talent” singer, but this one kept contact and strung it on for about a year beyond the promised delivery date.
 In that last update, she wrote about how the album was turning out “amazing” and that she was very happy with it.
 Then silence.
+What was worse is that this person was based local to me; I’m talking less than 15 miles from my home.

-A year later I sent her a message, which she actually replied stating that the album did not turn out well and that she couldn’t stand behind it.
-Rather than fixing it, she ran away and didn’t follow-up.
+2021 October update – I sent her a message, and I’m surprise she actually replied stating that the album did not turn out well and that she couldn’t stand behind it.
+Based on some of the previous updates and her Facebook feed, I believe she used the money to move to Nashville and did not actually try to make something of it.

 One project creator developed a pillow to support and help correct posture for back and side sleepers.
 The product was well described and quite feasible.
 The creator communicated a lot in the first few months of the campaign, seemingly diligent and transparent.
 Then the communications waned and the delivery date passed.
 Every once in a while the creator would send a post promising some sort of progress or giving a bizarre excuse for delay.

-Eventually, some of the other supporters tracked down the creator and found soon after the creator got the campaign funds, they posted about a new car and a condo they bought.
+Eventually, some of the other supporters tracked down the creator and found that soon after the creator received the campaign funds, they posted about a new car and a condo they bought.
 Still no pillow.
 This campaign was run on Kickstarter and Indiegogo simultaneously, resulting in a substantial prize.

 Two years ago, I should have received a new wireless alarm system which claimed to have main sensors featuring motion detection, glass break (audio) and had temperature sensing also.
 All while being smaller than the typical alarm system motion detector.
 In app monitoring, plus reasonably priced professional monitoring.

 Even 18 months after the system should have shipped, the creator was communicating with us supporters, including video demonstrations and system details as they passed through underwriting and manufacturing.
-Their last update showed a picture of the building they were occupying, expressing their pride in the new sign that was just installed.
-That was several months ago.
+Their last update, several months ago, showed a picture of the building they were occupying, expressing their pride in the new sign that was just installed.
+Still no product received.

 This article is based on my experiences in crowdfunding programs.
 I have not and will not be compensated for any portion of my content herein.
 Any advertisements inserted into this article are not part of the article’s content, but just advertisements to help support my hosting costs.

-The links I provided to project creators which I was happy with the project results are provided in case others are interested in the product.
+The links I provided for project creators with which I was happy, the project results are provided in case others are interested in the product.
 Since these sites are owned and operated by a third party, I cannot guarantee your results or satisfaction.

 The risks of crowdfunding investments are your own.
 It is important that you thoroughly research the project creator and the campaign to help protect yourself.